Courses & Research Development

 Writing for Research: Constructing Problems

-This course is taught by Kathryn Cochran, Associate Director of Writing Programs at the University of Chicago.
+This course is taught by Senior Instructional Professor Kathryn Cochran.
 Ms. Cochran teaches professional and academic writing at the University of Chicago and to professionals in a wide variety of fields.
 Students meet twice a week for this course, once in lecture and once in small writing seminar groups led by the Chicago Writing Program staff.

 In the course, students learn how to craft their research interests into a working proposal.
-These skills include summary, annotation, analysis, and the construction of a problem which can be addressed by the proposed research.
+These skills include summary, annotation, analysis, and the construction of a problem that can be addressed by the proposed research.
 Students submit writing assignments on a weekly basis, which are intended to help them assemble their research proposals and essays.
 This course assists students in writing the final requirements of the program, namely a research presentation, completed abstract, critical annotated bibliography (minimum of 20 entries), and revised research essays of 15-25 pages.
 This research essay is meant to serve as a “roadmap” for the research that students will carry out in the next year and as an agenda to guide them in working with their faculty mentors.
+You can view the Writing Center’s wonderful staff here.

 Engaged Scholarship: Foundations for Critical and Social Theory and Practice